 Many in the literature have noted that CNNs require a very large quantity of training data to achieve optimal performance [63, 28].
 This will likely relegate the use of CNNs to only those instances in which multiple forest inventories are combined, as was the case here, or when a large national forest inventory dataset is used.
 We did however demonstrate here that the number of plots used to train these models can be artificially inflated through the collection of coincident remote sensing data.
 This mirrors results found by other studies [64, 65], in which dataset size was increased via transformations and the inclusion of many images rapidly taken of the same object.
 Several studies have also achieved good results by generating artificial training data [66, 67], and we believe that it may be possible to do the same with LiDAR.
 For example, artificial plots could be generated by combining pieces of other plots, individual tree crowns, or crowns derived from allometry or forest modeling [68].

-In terms of computational performance, we made no formal effort to assess the time it took to train each included in this study.
-We did note, however, that training the more complex models (such as Inception V3 and Resnet-50), could take using GPU acceleration with an Nvidia Tesla k80.
+In terms of computational performance, we made no formal effort to assess the time it took to train each model included in this study.
+We did note, however, that training the more complex models (such as Inception V3 and Resnet-50), could take one or more days using GPU acceleration with an Nvidia Tesla k80.
 As settling upon the optimal model architecture and hyperparameters will likely take many attempts, the modelling process may take days or weeks.
 A process called “warm starting” may offer future modelers a potential solution by allowing them to reuse some or all parameters of a pre-trained 3D CNN [69].
 We would also note that once the models were trained, predictions could be made very rapidly at a landscape level, perhaps offsetting the initial cost in training time.

 Critics of deep learning have justifiably noted that the results of a CNN may be more difficult to explain given that these models lack human intuited covariates.
 This, combined with the size of the models, makes it nearly impossible to trace the route of data through these models and justify the result.
 It is possible however to visualize features identified by early layers of the model to get an understanding of the shapes and patterns being used by the model to make predictions.
 These visualizations are often referred to as feature maps [70, 71].
 The raw values of a feature map have little biological relevance, although the relative values score features according to their utility in model predictions.
 The higher relative values on a feature map highlights features that are more likely to be retained by the model following an activation function.
 Figure 3 illustrates this with example feature maps generated over a plot.
 We note that some convolution layers appear to be identifying edges (Figure 3D), while others appear to be identifying surfaces and possibly branches (Figure 3B, C).